 Still, it might surprise you to learn that lasers have been used in refractive surgery for almost 40 years.
 In fact, the first laser PRK procedure was performed in 1988!
 Since then, techniques and technology have continuously evolved and improved to make Laser Eye Surgery safer and increasingly efficient.

 Laser Eye Surgery Technology at London Vision Clinic

 At London Vision Clinic, we don’t only use the most up-to-date Laser Eye Surgery technology, but we also help to develop it.
 For example, take the Artemis Insight 100 – the most accurate corneal scanner in the world – developed by our very own founder, Professor Dan Reinstein, alongside a team of LASIK experts.

 With a superior imaging system and optimal micro-biometric capabilities, the Artemis Insight 100 has greatly improved patient safety and surgery outcomes.
 This technology has helped to enable many patients who once would have been rejected for Laser Eye Surgery due to a high-profile prescription to now be eligible to have Laser Eye Surgery and even achieve the same quality results as those with lower prescriptions.

-At London Vision Clinic, we aim to select the best Laser Eye Surgery technology:
+At our Harley Street clinic we aim to select the best Laser Eye Surgery technology, including:

 - The Zeiss MEL 80 Excimer laser offers the most accurate, auto-stabilised calibrated laser energy delivery.